apache/datafusion-benchmarks/runners/datafusion-comet/README.md

 Set up `SPARK_HOME` to point to the relevant Spark version and use `spark-submit` to run the benchmark script.

+The follow example is for running in local mode, which can be convenient when running locally against small scale factors but is not representative of real-world use.
+It is recommended that benchmarks are run against a properly configured Spark cluster.

 ```shell
 export COMET_JAR=spark/target/comet-spark-spark3.4_2.12-0.1.0-SNAPSHOT.jar